Would your kids love to grow their own plant eco-systems at home? Help them build these DIY terrarium kit for kids.

 Prune the plants if they get big enough to touch the sides.
 Occasionally add more water if needed.

 Terrariums are so cute and you’re going to love watching these plants grow.
 The kids are going to learn from the process too.
 I hope you’ll give it a try.
+If you have trouble keeping your succulents alive, check out why is my succulent dying and find some troubleshooting ideas.

 For more kids activities, check this out.